phattharaphorn/oop-lab/README.md

 # Object Oriented Programming lab
 Object Oriented Programming (01076105), Computer Engineering 60 at KMITL.

-- This repository is a collection of the design and implementation of software in **C** and **C++** using **object-oriented** **programming** **techniques** that include objects, classes, polymorphism, exception handling, inheritance, and interfaces.
+- This repository is a collection of the design and implementation of software in **Java** using **object-oriented** **programming** **techniques** that include objects, classes, polymorphism, exception handling, inheritance, and interfaces.
 Additional programming topics include graphical user interfaces and UML modeling of small systems.

-  > **Note:** This collection of various programs each week about object-oriented programming is implemented in C and C++ for practical purposes.
+  > **Note:** This collection of various labs about object-oriented programming is implemented in Java for practical purposes.

 ## List all lab in class
 - [Lab 1](lab-1)